Digitization of the Med Tech Industry

 2016 seems to become the year when it all comes together.
 The traditional domination of hardware and pharmaceuticals is being caught up by health-through-information.

-With wearables becoming a commodity, the 5G standard approaching fast, enabling a revolution in IoT communication, health apps, electronic handling of prescriptions and patient dossiers, health becomes more and more about collecting, analyzing and acting on data.
+With wearables becoming a commodity, the 5G standard approaching fast, enabling a revolution in IoT communication, health apps, electronic handling of prescriptions, and patient dossiers, health becomes more and more about collecting, analyzing, and acting on data.

 The digitization of medical device products will have a profound effect on the way the industry conducts business and generates growth.

 However, according to McKinsey, medical device companies have been slow to adopt, not necessarily when it comes to what they produce but rather how they produce it.
-I am often surprised to see how the digitization of the medical devices themselves rarely are matched by an equal digitization level of the development processes.
+I am often surprised to see how the digitization of the medical devices themselves rarely is matched by an equal digitization level of the development processes.

 Ironically, the medical device industry, with its well-known dilemma of being required to provide high-quality innovative products in a regulated market is an exceptionally good candidate for process digitization.